Kappamalone/PurpleBoy/README.md

 - https://github.com/mattrberry/CryBoy

 ## Credits
-- [wheremyfoodat](https://github.com/wheremyfoodat): An invaluable (and very patient) mentor to me throughout development and personally helped locate pesky bugs
+- [wheremyfoodat](https://github.com/wheremyfoodat): An invaluable (and very patient) mentor to me throughout development and also helped locate numerous pesky bugs
 - The wonderful folks over at the r/emudev discord server :D